 Recent Updates in Industrial Equipment Design Technology

-Other recent developments include:
+Key developments include:

-Integration of augmented reality (AR) for equipment visualization
+- Augmented reality (AR) for visualization

 Laws and Policies Affecting Industrial Equipment Design